mmacedoeu/waldo-mmacedoeu/README.md

 ## Install

 You need to manually install [OpenCV 3](https://www.learnopencv.com/install-opencv3-on-ubuntu/)

+The recommended version is the one present at https://github.com/mmacedoeu/cv-rs which is the one the binding is tested against.
+You can also reuse the installation script used by CI at https://github.com/mmacedoeu/cv-rs/blob/master/.ci/travis_build_opencv.sh

 To compile and install you need to first install Rust [compiler](https://www.rust-lang.org/en-US/install.html)